 Ministry Integration Seminar EMP 3130

-Contextual Education EMF 3020 is a required course in the Master of Divinity (MDiv) and Master of Pastoral Studies (MPS) degree programs at Emmanuel College.
+Contextual Education EMF 3020 is a required course in the Master of Divinity (MDiv) degree program and can be an elective for the Master of Pastoral Studies (MPS) degree program at Emmanuel College.
 Context and Ministry EMP 1601 is its pre-requisite.
-Students must also successfully complete the core courses in each discipline (see Emmanuel Student Handbook) before beginning this two-semester course.
+Students must also successfully complete the core courses in each discipline (see the Emmanuel Student Handbook) before beginning this two-semester course (worth two credits).
 EMF 3020 combines in-class course work with supervised practicum hours in ministry/pastoral placements.